-There are three cases involving local regulations of flavored tobacco product sales:
+There are five cases involving local regulations of flavored tobacco product sales:

 U.S. Smokeless Tobacco Mfg.
 Co. v.
 New York City (2010)